calrissian/flowmix/README.md

 An InfoSphere Streams-like Sliding Window Alerting Engine written on top of Apache Storm.

-This engine works on very weakly structure, schema-less objects called Events.
+This engine works on very weakly structured objects called Events.
+An event, by default, only has to have an id and a timestamp.
+All other state is set through adding tuples, which are key/value objects.
 The object looks like this:

 ```java
 Event event = new Event("id", System.currentTimeMillis());